sarefinsag/sarefinsag/README.md

 I'm a 1st-year Software Engineering Student [Zhengzhou University](http://english.zzu.edu.cn/) in China, pursuing a Bachelor's of Engineering degree in Software Engineering, who is passionate about Software development, Machine Learning, and open source :octocat:.
 I love to learn and contribute in any and every possible way.

 - :school: I'm currently studing in ...
 [School of Information Engineering - Zhengzhou University](http://www7.zzu.edu.cn/soft/info/1061/1202.htm) China
-- 🌱 I’m currently learning Software Engineering Principles, Software Architecture and Most Famous Design Patterns
-- 👨‍💻 All of my projects are available  [here](https://github.com/aboelkassem?tab=repositories)
-- 👯 I’m looking to collaborate on ...
-Any of project
-- 💬 Ask me about ...
-What ever.... :laughing:
-- 👯 Looking for an internship or opportunity.
-- 😄 Pronouns: ...
-He

 - 🌱 I’m currently learning web application developing and fundamentals
 - 👨‍💻 All of my projects are available  [here](https://github.com/sarefinsag?tab=repositories)
 - 👯 I’m looking to collaborate on ...
 Any of project